-Each dot in the chart below is a member of the Senate.
+Each dot in the chart below was a member of the Senate in 2014.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Hagan is shown as a purple triangle. (analysis methodology)

 Some of Hagan’s most recently sponsored bills include...

 - S.Res.
 591 (113th): A resolution supporting the goals and ideals of American Education Week.

 - S. 2720 (113th): ROAD Act of 2014

 - S. 2744 (113th): Great Smoky Mountains National Park Agreement Act of 2014

 - S. 2542 (113th): A bill to clarify the effect of State statutes of repose on ...

 - S. 2506 (113th): Correctly Recognizing Educational Achievements To Empower Graduates Act